unboundsecurity/unbound-integration/microsoft-365-dke/README.md

     1. An RSA key for encryption.
 [See here how to create it](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSO/KeyTab.html#h2_1)
        * The size of the key must be 2048 bits, and it must has *Decrypt* in its *Permitted operations*.
        * You'll need to use the **name of the key** for the DKE service configuration below.
-    3. An Ephemeral Client Template.
-[See here how to create one](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSO/ClientsTab.html#Multi-us).
-       * You'll need the **name of the client and its *activation code*** for the DKE service configuration below.
-    4. A user assigned to role **User** (or equivalent custom role that has permissions for Decrypt with the encryption Key)
+    2. A user assigned to role **User** (or equivalent custom role that has permissions for Decrypt with the encryption Key)
        * The user must have a password (the default CORE 'user' does not have a password by default).
        * You'll need to use the **user name** and its **password** for the DKE service configuration below.